john-rehme/ML_Project/docs/README.md

 ![](assets/Scan_Cropped.png)

 Above is an image of a scan before and after it was cropped.
-Almost all of the relevant information was preserved, but the numeber of features has been decreased quite a bit.
+Almost all of the relevant information was preserved, but the number of features has been decreased quite a bit.

 We have also began implementing PCA into preprocessing.
 This should help to cut down on the noise in the images.